 Check out our easy chicken satay noodle salad recipe with red cabbage, shredded carrots and roasted peanuts.
 This vibrant crunchy salad is light, nourishing and ready in an hour.

 This super-quick and easy mushroom and tarragon stroganoff makes for a great, healthy midweek meal, ready in just 15 minutes.

 Check out this quick and simple marinaded chilli-salt salmon.
 This colourful recipe makes a wonderfully light and flavoursome lunch.

 Check out our punchy paprika cod one-pot with juicy tomatoes.
 This simple traybake is an easy midweek meal for when you're short on time but still want something healthy.

 Need a warming, nourishing dinner?
 Make our simple red lentil soup recipe with lightly spiced curried carrots then swirl with yogurt and serve.

-Our recipe for cheat's chicken mole uses a clever product, meaning it's ready in less than an hour but still filled with fresh flavour.
+Our recipe for cheat's chicken mole uses a clever product to mean it's ready in less than an hour but still filled with fresh flavour.
 Serve with rice for a healthy dinner.

 A fab healthy brunch recipe.
-Shakshuka, traditionally a North African dish, is typically comprised of spices, eggs and tomatoes, but here we've decided to mix things up a little, making it green and healthy with asparagus tips and broad beans.
+Shakshuka, traditionally a North African dish, is typically comprised of spices, eggs and tomatoes, but here we've decided to mix things up a little... make it green and healthy with asparagus tips and broad beans.

 Our healthy recipe for Tuscan pork steaks ticks all the boxes.
 It's filling, low fat, low sugar, low salt and high in protein to keep you feeling fuller for longer.